th-nuernberg/spicenet/README.md

 ## Install Bachelor Version to Test:
-First: `git clone -b nir-integration --recurse-submodules https://github.com/th-nuernberg/spicenet.git` Just use `poetry install` to install all poetry dependencies into a venv.
+First: `git clone -b nir-integration --recurse-submodules https://github.com/th-nuernberg/spicenet.git`

+Then just use `poetry install` to install all poetry dependencies into a venv.
 This can then run all notebooks found in the notebook folder.